hjenemark/ex1/README.md

 Testing the functions, the input data can be changed in the section marked "Input data" in their respective main-functions.

-Input and output should be formatted as describe in the assignment.
+Input and output should be formatted as described in the assignment.
 Data types are limited to uint8_t to reduce the memory usage - especially in removeNDub.c.

 Enjoy.